 FIRST AID CLINIC

 Green School has a First Aid Clinic which is managed during school hours by a qualified nurse.
 A system of protocols is in place to manage minor first aid needs and emergency situations on camputsat all times during school hours as well as for field trips off campus.
 Green School maintains a vehicle on standby to transport injured or very unwell students or staff members to an appropriate medical facility for treatment of non-emergency cases.
 Click here for ‘Medical Clinic Protocol’

 This year, a partnership has been established with First Responder ambulance service from Toya Medika Clinic in Ubud and Siloam Hospital in Kuta to ensure that an efficient and experienced rapid response team can be on site as soon as is possible in more comprehensive cases.

 In all events of medical emergency, parents will be immediately informed by the school.
-IMPORTANT NOTE: Please ensure that you notify Ami in Admissions (email@example.com) if your contact details change.
+IMPORTANT NOTE: Please ensure that you notify our Admissions office (email@example.com) if your contact details change.
 It is crucial that your contact details are up to date at all times in the event of an emergency.

 Back to General